AleexSilva/LLMInterviewsSummary/README.md

     - macOS: brew install wkhtmltopdf
     - Linux: sudo apt-get install wkhtmltopdf
 - Copy .env.sample to .env and fill in your API key and email credentials
+## Configuration
+Create a .env file with the following information: